bturner-r7/Chef-Metasploit/README.md

 sudo git clone https://github.com/rapid7/Chef-Metasploit.git /var/chef
 </pre>

-Then fire off a solo run of your desired node type:
+Then fire off a solo run of your desired node type.
+This example turns the node into an instance of the "dev-builder" role:
 <pre>
-sudo chef-solo -j /var/chef/solo-notes/dev-builder.json
+sudo chef-solo -j /var/chef/solo-nodes/dev-builder.json
 </pre>

 That will start a Chef run and install the things necessary to turn the VM into a development environment suitable for usage with the Jenkins CI/build system.